- The local newspaper

-You don’t need to hire someone to build you an amazing website — but you do need a website.
+You don’t need to hire someone to build you a fantastic website — but you do need a website.

-Small business owners need a website to spotlight their products or services, their location, and their hours.
+Small business owners need a website to highlight their products, services, location, and hours.

-Your website is also a great place to start collecting email addresses from potential customers which you can then use for local business marketing purposes (see email marketing below).
+Your website is also a great place to collect email addresses from potential customers, which you can use for local business marketing purposes (see email marketing below).

 Including a blog on your website helps you rank higher on Google, show up more often in search results, and give people another reason to visit (and stay) on your site.

-Just make sure that your website is mobile-friendly since more and more people are using their phones to access the internet.
+Make sure your website is mobile-friendly since more and more people are using their phones to access the internet.

 And if you want something even easier — Vendasta Websites will design and launch a beautiful website for your local business in just a few clicks.